About

 Fast-forward a few years (ok, maybe more than a few) and I’m making a living sitting in front of a computer pounding out code.
 At least we’ve moved beyond storing things on tape drives and praying the counter didn’t accidentally get reset.

 For the past ten years or so I’ve spent my days knocking out web services.
-The language du jour has been Java and it’s served me well.
+The language du jour had been Java and it’s served me well.
 My job now involves a bit more of the behind-the-scenes work so I’m knocking the cobwebs off some old skills.
+Since I am now neck-deep in the Kubernetes ecosystem, it made sense for me to transition to Go.
+It’s a fabulous language and I love coding with it.
+I also realized that my Go web services consumed significantly fewer resources in both CPU and memory.
+Now, I find myself writing a lot of command-line utilities to help manage OpenShift clusters.

 Well, the short answer is that “runlevel4” was taken. 😉 But that’s probably not what you’re wondering.
 As a Linux-related blog, I figured the site is user-definable.
 I’ve started this blog to chronicle my quest towards Red Hat Linux certification.
 However, I’ve never really been big on certs.
 Weird, huh?
 As I’m working through it I’ll try to keep it on track.
 If something derails that process, though, I’ll just re-define the site.
 Get it now?